britishredcrosssociety/resilience-index-book/docs/02-technical.md

 These proportions were multiplied by the MSOA population (from ONS population numbers) to give the MSOA catchment population for a provider, and then these MSOA catchments were summed across each Trust to give a Trust catchment population.[1](https://app.box.com/s/qh8gzpzeo1firv1ezfxx2e6c4tgtrudl) In the above example if the MSOA population is 1,000 then the estimated catchment for Trust A for MSOA 1 is 400 people.

-Note that in the data the porportions don't always sum to 100% when summed across each MSOA.
-Contacting PHE to enquire about this.
+Note that in the data the proportions don't always sum to 100% when summed across each MSOA.
+Contacting PHE to find out more about this.

 Since have both the Trust catchment population and the MSOA catchments for a Trust can estimate the split of Trust population by MSOAs.